 Sash windows have long been a standout feature of period properties.
 Not only do they celebrate a classical style, but they are also wonderfully versatile too.
 However, the question is, “Do shutters work with sash windows?”
 Luckily, it’s a pretty straightforward question, and one with a short answer: yes!
 Bespoke window shutters can be utilised on any type of window, from PVC to dormer, bay to arched, Victorian to Georgian, shutters can add class to any window.
-This is just as true of sash windows.
+This is just as true of sash window shutters.

 What Are Sash Windows?

 A sash window – also called hung or box sash windows – is made of one or more moveable panels, or “sashes”.
 When opened, these panels will overlap one another, hence them also being known as sliding sash windows.
 These panels often slide vertically, but horizontally is not uncommon.
 Sashes are usually found in period properties, such as Victorian and Edwardian homes.
 As such, a classic shutter style will perfectly complement this style of window.
 Indeed, both sash window Victorian shutters and Georgian shutters were very popular in their respective days.